yasmeenustad/ML-Housing-Habitability-Project/README.md

 4. root_mean_absolute_error =  8.976542483429117

 After creating model (i.e., Linear Regression Model) got Root mean square error as 8.9 which is equal to 9, that is the Accuracy score is 91%.
 So the model is very good.

+(Linear Regression: Linear regression is a simple but powerful machine learning algorithm that predicts a numeric value based on one or more input variables.)